 8. It regulates blood pressure.
 Exercise has been shown to reduce stress levels.
 As the levels of stress in a person’s body subsides, his blood pressure and his risk for heart disease decline.

 9. It improves energy levels.
-Regular exercise often makes people feel more energetic, allows them to be more active, and reduces the likelihood that they’ll tire during the day.
+Regular waist training dance exercises often makes people feel more energetic, allows them to be more active, and reduces the likelihood that they’ll tire during the day.

 10. It enhances emotional well-being.
 Most people report that they feel calm and have a sense of well-being after they exercise.
 Exercise, according to one theory, releases beta-endorphin, a natural substance in the body that is hundreds of times more potent than morphine.
 Another theory points to serotonin as the cause of the exercise high.
 Increased levels of serotonin in the central nervous system are associated with feelings of well-being, heightening of appetite, and lessening of mental depression.
 The weight loss that accompanies exercise can also cause people to feel better about themselves.